reallocf/Libft/README.md

 # Libft
-Implementation of standard library functions along with some additional functions.
+Implementation of C standard library functions along with some additional functions.

+Intended to be used as a library for other projects.